priest-yang/Electrifind/README.md

 - `NREL_processed.csv`:
 This file contains preprocessed data from NREL API, which is used as the data source for the search engine.

+- `relevance.train.csv`:
+This file contains the relevance data for the training of the l2r ranker.

+- `relevance.test.csv`:
+This file contains the relevance data for the testing of the l2r ranker.

+### Notebooks

+- `NREL_processing.ipynb`:
+This notebook contains the code for data processing from NREL API.

+- `Google_Map_Find_API.ipynb`:
+This notebook creates the relevance data for the training and testing of the l2r ranker.

 ## Reference